onedata/onedata-documentation/doc/administering_onedata/file_popularity.md

 ### REST API

-All operation presented in the GUI can also be performed using REST API.
+All operations presented in the GUI can also be performed using the REST API.
 Links to the documentation are presented below.

 | Request                             | Link to API |